odpi/egeria-docs/site/docs/practices/coco-pharmaceuticals/personas/polly-tasker.md

 Hears:
-* How much her team struggles with basic aspects of integration such as knowing where data is, the best way to access it, when and where values are returned and the expected quality of the data.
+* How much her team struggles with basic aspects of integration such as knowing where data is, the best way to access it, when and where values are returned, and the expected quality of the data.
 * Proposals for new data services that are beyond her team's capability and capacity to deliver.